Featured Community Development Projects

 The Community Economic Development Foundation has partnered with the City of Meriden, the local YMCA and the Meriden Downtown Neighborhood Association to implement a downtown beautification program along West Main and Colony Streets.

-The project consists of three elements.
-Murals have be created on buildings facing the new city park and train station.
-Business owners have played a significant part by adopting a trash receptical and/or a planter to be placed in front of their business.
+The project includes-- Murals to be created on buildings facing the new city park and train station.
+Trash receptacles and planters adopted by business owners to be placed in front of their business.
 The city will have an improved appearance with cleaner city streets.
 Flowers are a great addition to any downtown community.
-Who doesn't feel good when they see beautiful flowers.
+Who doesn't feel good when they see beautiful flowers?
 The planters outside the businesses will add a welcome appeal to anyone visiting the downtown area.
 CEDF is very pleased to be a part of the Meriden downtown beautification program.

 Commercially Licensed Cooperative Kitchen (CLiCK), Willimantic